Decline in COVID-19 infections and deaths among PAHO member countries

-Decline in COVID-19 infections and deaths among PAHO member countriesWednesday, March 16, 2022
+Decline in COVID-19 infections and deaths among PAHO member countriesThursday, March 17, 2022

 |

-KINGSTON, Jamaica — The Pan American Health Organisation (PAHO) is reporting declines in coronavirus (COVID-19) infections and deaths among a significant number of member countries.
+WASHINGTON (CMC) – The Pan American Health Organization (PAHO) is reporting declines in coronavirus (COVID-19) infections and deaths among a significant number of member countries, including in the Caribbean.

 PAHO's Assistant Director, Dr Jarbas Barbosa da Silva Jr, said that the overall weekly infection count totalled 901,000 last week, representing a 19 per cent decline, compared to the out-turn for the previous week.